Opening and Closing Credits with Text Roll in Premiere Pro

 As before, create a project, import one or more clips, and put one or more clips in the Timeline.

-- Select the Type (T) tool in the Timeline Panel and click on the end of the text in the Program panel and use Backspace key to delete the text.
+- Select the Type (T) tool in the Timeline Panel and draw a rectangle in the Program monitor where you want the text to appear.
 In the Text section at the bottom of the Essential Graphics panel, you can change the font, color, font size, and other text properties.
 Type your replacement text.
 When you get to the end of the line, hit Enter and keep typing.

 - In the Program Monitor, type enough text to more than fill the screen vertically, pressing Enter after each line.
 You may find it easier to create the text in another program and paste in the text.
 You can adjust the position of the text block by using the Selection tool in the Timeline panel.

 - Deselect the text layer by clicking the background of the Program Monitor with the Selection tool.

-- In the Essential Graphics Panel, click the check box to add a Roll effect.
+- If you want the credits to roll, in the Essential Graphics Panel, click the check box to add a Roll effect.
 (The previous step of deselecting the text layer is necessary to see the Roll check box.)

 - You have several options:

 The length of a rolling or crawling title does not appear to affect the playback speed at all or not in a significant way..

 - Start Offscreen - This sets whether the credits begin offscreen and roll in, or whether the credits begin where you placed it in the Timeline Panel.